The Flaw in Gödel’s proof of his Incompleteness theorem

 On the other hand, if you are very familiar with the details of Gödel’s theorem, you will probably also want to see the details of the flaw in Gödel’s proof as covered in the paper:

 The paper gives a comprehensive demonstration of the flaw in Gödel’s proof of his incompleteness theorem.
 The link above is a link to the latest version.
 Please note that the central argument of the paper remains unchanged throughout the revisions.
 The revisions have been to make the principles easier to understand.
 After some requests, the latest version includes a brief summary of the illogical unfounded assumption that the entire proof relies on, so that the reader can have an idea of the substance of the flaw within a few pages.
-If you want to see the previous versions please see the site-map.
+If you want to see the previous versions to check that I have not changed the substance of my demonstration of the flaw in Gödel’s proof, please see the site-map.
 See also Gödel’s 1934 Undecidability lectures, which, although by then Gödel had three years to reflect on his methods of proof, rather ironically allow a much simpler demonstration of the inherent confusion of language that is involved.

 The Flaw and the Substitution function in Gödel’s proof